haroon-mahmood-4276/haroon-mahmood-4276/README.md

 # Hi there, I'm Haroon Mahmood 👋

 ### I'm a Developer, Teacher, and Researcher!
-- 🔭 I’m currently working as a Laravel and Backend Engineer.
+- 🔭 I’m currently working as a Senior Software Engineer.
 - 📢 Love to teach and inspire students.
 - 🙌 Contributed in @laravel/framework.
-- 🥅 2024 Goals: Contribute more to Open Source projects.
+- 🥅 2024 Goals: Be a good programmer.

 <br />
 <br />